International Atomic Energy Agency

 The Agreement for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons was signed between Belarus and the IAEA, according to which routine IAEA inspections are conducted in Belarus.
 The delegations of Belarus traditionally take part in the annual sessions of the IAEA General Conference.

 Belarus is an active participant of the IAEA's technical cooperation program, which aims to assist countries in the peaceful use of nuclear technology.
-In the program cycle of 2020–2021, four national IAEA projects are implemented in Belarus, the total budget of which exceeds 1.2 million euros.
+A number of national IAEA technical cooperation projects are being implemented in Belarus in the current programme cycle.
+Belarusian experts are also actively involved in the activities envisaged by the agency's regional and international technical cooperation projects.